Cesar Lacbu Nucum: Death

+Nucum's grave at Himlayang Pilipino Memorial Park (Quezon City).

 On May 17, 2007, at 9:45 pm, just two days after his birthday, Nucum died of an apparent heart attack at the age of 69.
 Efforts to revive him were done but upon arrival at Capitol Medical Center he was pronounced dead.

 He was interred at Himlayang Pilipino in Quezon City.